Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Sears, Roebuck & Co. began selling its "Modern Homes" from a catalog in 1909 and others soon followed – Montgomery Ward (Wardway Ready-Cut Homes), Aladdin Homes ("Redi-cut" Houses), and Gordon-Van Tine Company also offered extensive lines of kit homes.

 Most of the companies selling kit houses self-financed the mortgage used to buy the kits, and much of the profit from selling kit homes was not in the price of the home, but in the profit from the mortgage interest.
-This kept kit prices relatively inexpensive.
+This helped keet kit prices affordable.

 For more information on how most pre-war American homes were built see A Brief History of Homebuilding.)